facelessuser/coloraide/docs/src/markdown/color.md

 Currently, only color spaces, delta E methods, and gamut mapping methods are exposed as plugins.

-If you wanted a more light weight [`Color`](#color) object, could deregister color spaces you don't need.
-Keep in mind some color spaces are essential (like XYZ which is used to convert almost every color space to another) or could break functionality of of certain features reliant on that color space, such as CIELAB which is used when doing which is used delta E 2000 distancing or CIELCH which is used in the the LCH Chroma gamut mapping.
+If you wanted a more lightweight [`Color`](#color) object, you could deregister color spaces you don't need.
+Keep in mind that some color spaces are essential, like XYZ which is used in many color conversions.
+Removing some colors could also break functionality of certain features that are reliant on a specific color space, such as CIELAB which is used when doing which is used for delta E 2000 distancing or CIELCH which is used in the the LCH Chroma gamut mapping.

-While we won't get into the specifics of how to create plugins -- users can check out the source to see how to make plugins -- or go into the relationships of which spaces are required for which functionality, we will speak briefly on how to register new ones and deregister existing ones.
+While we do not currently have an in depth guide on plugins or go into the relationships of which spaces are required for which functionality, we will speak briefly on how to register new ones and deregister existing ones.
+For those interested in writhing a plugin, for now, the source code is the best way to learn.

 Registration is performed by the `register` method.
 It can take a single plugin or a list of plugins.
 Based on the plugin's type, The Color object will determine how to properly register the plugin.
 If the plugin attempts to overwrite